CLI Options

 rule withdraw_fails()

-If we want to skip both rules we could run
+If we want to skip checking withdraw_succeeds and withdraw_fails, we could run the command:

 certoraRun Bank.sol --verify Bank:Bank.spec --exclude_rule withdraw*

-You can specify this flag multiple times to denote several rules or rule patterns.
+You can split several rules or rule patterns.

 When to use it?
 This option is useful when some rules take a much longer time than the rest.
 Split the difficult rules to their own dedicated Prover jobs will give them more resources that will potentially reduce their chance to timeout and will decrease the time to get the final job result for the less computationally intensive rules.